sharmainec/tp/docs/UserGuide.md

 Format: `upload CSV_FILE_PATH`

 * The file path can be absolute or relative to the location of the LingoGO! file.
 * The CSV file must have 2 columns.
-The first column is for English and the second column is for Foreign language.
+The first column is for the English phrase, and the second column is for the foreign phrase.
   ![sample CSV file](images/SampleCSVFile.png)

 Examples:
-* `upload ./dictionary.csv` will load all cards stored in the dictionary.csv to LingoGO!
+* `upload ./dictionary.csv` will load all cards stored in the dictionary.csv to LingoGO!.

 ### Downloading cards : `download`